Go to ewuu.nl

 Transdisciplinary Approach and Impact

 The project integrates expertise from environmental science (WUR) and healthcare (UMC Utrecht), ensuring a balanced academic and applied perspective.
 Collaboration with procurement departments grounds the research in real-world data, supporting practical implementation of circular alternatives.
-The involvement of NFU and industry partners further strengthens the potential for large-scale impact.
+During the project, team members collaborated with project groups of UMCNL and Zorg Inkoop Netwerk Nederland to further strengthen the potential for large-scale impact.

 Contribution to cross-EWUU collaboration